nemanjan00/rf-basics/pres_easy.md

 * What is dBm then?

-    * dBm is power compated to 1mW
+    * dBm is power compared to 1mW

     * -10dBm = 0.1mW